bradleydalina/image-tag-manager/readme.txt

 Image Tag Manager is a WordPress plugin that allows to dynamically generates (alt, title, caption and description) in images (except iframes content) for SEO enhancement.
 It also fixed the filenames before saving, removing unnecessary characters to transform into more meaningful and SEO friendly filename.

-"This plugin will is limited with its available settings.
+"This plugin is limited with its available settings.
 Before writing a review, please *mention that you read the whole description* and clearly understand the limit and usage of the plugin."

 NOTE: Please always read the changelog for the plugin updates.